Welcome to the site for Canadian cellist, professor of music, and Founder/Artistic Director of the Montreal Chamber Music Festival.

 Scroll down to learn about his professional endeavors, past, present and future.

-Founder and Artistic Director of the world-renowned Montreal Chamber Music Festival, Professor of Cello & Chamber Music and Conductor of the Grand Orchestre à cordes at the Conservatoire de musique du Québec à Montréal, cellist & conductor Denis Brott is recognized internationally as one of Canada’s finest musicians.
+Founder and Artistic Director of the renowned Montreal Chamber Music Festival and Professor of Cello & Chamber Music and Conductor of the Grand Orchestre à cordes at the Conservatoire de musique du Québec à Montréal, cellist/conductor Denis Brott is recognized internationally as one of Canada’s finest musicians.

-Denis Brott’s concert tours have taken him to four continents as soloist, recitalist and chamber musician.
-He was cellist in the Orford String Quartet for almost a decade during which time he recorded 25 CD’s including the complete string quartets of Beethoven, which won the Grand Prix du Disque Award and two Juno Awards for Best Chamber Ensemble Classical Recording.
-The quartet was named one of the top ten Canadian classical ensembles of the 20th century.
+Brott’s concert tours have taken him to four continents as soloist, recitalist and chamber musician.
+He was cellist in the Orford String Quartet for almost a decade during which time he recorded 25 discs including the complete string quartets of Beethoven, which won the Grand Prix du Disque Award and two Juno Awards for Best Chamber Ensemble Classical Recording.
+The quartet was named one of the top ten Canadian classical ensembles of the 20 th century.
 He has also appeared as guest artist with numerous world-renowned ensembles including the Guarneri, Emerson, Tokyo, Fine Arts and Dover Quartets.

-Denis Brott played a founding role in the creation of the Canada Council for the Arts Musical Instrument Bank (1987) which,in recognition, gave him a magnificent 1706 David Tecchler cello for his lifetime use.
+Denis Brott played a founding role in the creation of the Canada Council for the Arts Musical Instrument Bank (1985) which gave him a magnificent 1706 David Tecchler cello for his lifetime use.

-In 2020, the Montreal Chamber Music Festival he founded celebrates 25 years of concert giving www.festivalmontreal.org
+In June 2022, the Montreal Chamber Music Festival he founded will celebrate 27 years of concert giving www.festivalmontreal.org

 Video Projects with the Montreal Chamber Music Festival

 Stars of Tomorrow - Episode 3